Grooming tools for anxious cats

 There are other non-medication methods to calm your cat before grooming, and these include:

 Synthetic pheromones - These mimic the natural secretions cats use to mark their territory.
-Synthetic pheromones also reduce anxiety-related behaviors like scratching and biting.
+Synthetic pheromones also reduce anxiety-related behaviours like scratching and biting.

 Food supplements - Anxitane and zylkene are food supplements you can give your cat to remedy any chemical imbalance that can cause stress.